 Eddie slid the phone back into his pocket.
-He tapped the other pocket and still felt the thin pouch—the third time he’d done so this evening.
+He tapped the other one—the third time he’d done so this evening—and still felt the thin pouch.
 The pouch was too obscure to be visible to a would-be pickpocket but large enough to just hold his ID and a few dollar bills.
-No sense in him checking it too often, or he’d tip off someone that he had something of value on him.
+No sense checking it too often, or he’d tip off someone that he had something of value on him.
 As for his wallet, he’d left it in the glove compartment of his car.

 His thoughts drifted back to Shenice.
 What kind of sista whine-up on a man so and don’t even talk to him after?
 But she was gone.
 Either she caught a taxi, was picked up by a friend, or she drove herself.
 Who knew?
-Again, the thought came back to him that there was something about her that was unusual.
+Again, the thought came back to him that there was something unusual about her.
 It was killing him that he couldn’t figure out what it was.

 Eddie was startled by shouting that came from several cars away, and he turned to see what appeared to be fighting among three people.
-Two brothas held onto a sista by the arms and threw her face down onto the hood of a car.
+Two brothas held onto a sista by the arms and threw her facedown onto the hood of a car.
 Eddie’s walk turned into a jog so that he could get a better view.
-That’s when he saw that it was Du-Rag and Bandana.
+He paused when he saw that it was Durag and Bandana.
 Eddie couldn’t see the sista’s face but caught a glimpse of the back of her head and saw the blond highlights, sending his heartbeat into overdrive.

 Holy shit, they’re going to rape Shenice.

 “Hey!”
-Eddie yelled, catching the attention of Shenice’s attackers.
+Eddie yelled, catching the attention of Shenice’s attackers just as he was about to rush them.
 “Leave her—”